fractaledmind/chaotic_job/README.md

 end
 ```

 The `ChaoticJob::Helpers` module provides 6 methods, 4 of which simply allow you to perform a job with retries in the proper way while the other 2 allow you to simulate failures and glitches.
+The module works with both Minitest and RSpec.

 ### Glitches